 Raum: jeweils im Seminarraum Nr.
 313 (Geb.
-07.08)
+07.08) English: Please register for the seminar ONLY via the WiWi-Portal!

-After attending the introductory event, which is mandatory for participation in the seminar, please register via the campus system (necessary for recording the grade of the seminar paper).
+ExplanationAfter attending the introductory event, which is mandatory for participation in the seminar, please register via the campus system (necessary for recording the grade of the seminar paper).